Wisconsin vs Alabama Prediction — AI Finds CAN'T MISS CFB Lines & Props (Sep 13)

 Remi Robot Icon

-Remi, our AI sports genius, has been pouring over tons of data from every past game between the Badgers and Crimson Tide and using recursive machine learning and kick-ass AI to examine the data to a single cover probability.
+Remi, our AI sports algorithm, has been pouring over millions of data from every past game between the Badgers and Crimson Tide and using recursive machine learning and kick-ass AI to crunch the data to a single cover probability.

-Remi has been most keyed in on the trending factor knucklehead sportsbettors often put on player performance factors between a Badgers team going up against a possibly improved Crimson Tide team.
-In reality, the true game analytics appear to reflect a moderate lean against one Vegas line in particular.
+The Algorithm has been most watching on the unproportionally assigned weight knucklehead sportsbettors often put on player performance factors between a Badgers team going up against a possibly rested Crimson Tide team.
+It appears the true game analytics appear to reflect a moderate lean against one Vegas line specifically.

 Unlock this in-depth AI prediction and all of our CFB AI picks for FREE now.